Team-Infinitesimal/Infinitesimal/README.md

 * Holds might be extremely hard or easy to hit due to how the tickcount is currently handled;
 * Hold heads currently counts as tap notes, you don't need to step on them but they will count in your accuracy;
 * Some chart effects will be missing or broken from incomplete parsing;
-* Scoring might be inconsistent due to a race condition against the engine's score;
-* Chart previews may be inconsistent or may not display entirely depending on the initially selected style.
+* Chart previews are very experimental - some styles might not load/show properly and your game might crash on edge cases.

 Hopefully all of these should be gone soon with future Project OutFox developments and improvements by Team OutFox!